mschuchard/extended_stdlib/REFERENCE.md

 Type: Ruby 4.x API

-Sends a GET request and returns the HTTP response body as a hash.
+Sends a GET request and returns the HTTP response body as a String.

 #### Examples